sktrinh12/drug-combo-studies/README.md

 ### Accessing app

 Run `npm run start` in frontend directory.
 Run `python main.py` in backend directory.
 Ensure the python environemnt has all the libraries from `requirements.txt`.
 Access `localhost:3000` which will point to the `CsvUpload` component.
 Users can drag n' drop `.csv` files to generate the Score table.
+There is a `Dockerfile` in the postgres directory that would need to be built in order to use the public dataset for testing.
+Once the image is available and the container is named `postgres`, the python backend should be able to access it.
+If `tmux` is installed, one can use the `startup.sh` script to automatically start the application in its entirety.

 ### Architecture